brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 20 bht.md

 2. "Christ alone, therefore, is the mirror in which we can contemplate that which the weakness of the cross hinders from being clearly seen in ourselves."
 3. "We shall find our advantage in directing our views to Christ, that in him, as in a mirror, we may see the glorious treasures of Divine grace, and the immeasurable greatness of that power, which has not yet been manifested in ourselves."

+### Philip Schaff:
+1. "Which he wrought, or, ‘hath wrought.’
+Good authorities support the latter reading, which presents the matter as an accomplished fact with permanent results."
+2. "In Christ; both as the first-fruits and as the Head of the Church."
+3. "At his right hand in the heavenly places.
+These local designations are not to be spiritualized or made indefinite.
+Christ’s present bodily existence is a reality; to explain this away is to adopt the most capricious method of interpretation."

 ### Archibald T. Robertson:
 1. "which he has wrought."
 2. "trying to express what surpasses expression or comprehension."